 When selecting securities and determining allocation amounts, Guild observes the written investment policies, limitations, and restrictions of its clients.
-Guild typically does not invest in securities of certain companies that derive a significant portion of their revenues from activities that may be considered socially objectionable.
+Additionally, Guild may have its own restrictions.
+For example, Guild typically has not invested in securities of companies that Guild believes derive a significant portion of their revenues from activities that may be considered socially objectionable, such as tobacco, alcohol, and gambling.